 In a nutshell, these sites pay you real cash to shop like you normally would.
 If you’re looking for some cashback and coupon apps to try, here are my favorite picks:

-- Ibotta – The Ibotta app pays you cash back when you shop at 275 supported stores.
+The Ibotta app pays you cash back when you shop at 275 supported stores.
 You shop, snap a photo of your receipt, upload it to the app and boom–get cashback!
+Or you can link your store loyalty cards to earn cash back instantly when you shop.

-- TopCashback – TopCashback is a cashback portal.
+Drop is another cashback portal.
 You browse deals through the site, shop with your credit card and earn cashback.
 Super simple and an easy way to stack cash back you earn with your credit card.

 They’re all free to sign up for and use and you can try one or all of them to save money and get cash back.